-- A1 The capacity in 2015 is set to 8 MW since the only offshore windfarm decided in 2015 was Horns Rev 3 with turbines of 8.3 MW. - A The full load hours (annual production (MWh) per installed power (MW)) depending on the actual location of the wind farm, wake losses and technological characteristics of the individual turbine.
+A1 The capacity in 2015 is set to 8 MW since the only offshore windfarm decided in 2015 was Horns Rev 3 with turbines of 8.3 MW.

+A The full load hours (annual production (MWh) per installed power (MW)) depending on the actual location of the wind farm, wake losses and technological characteristics of the individual turbine.
 The value is an average for location where it is expected the turbines will be placed.
 Specific area coverage 5,4 MW/km^2 is assumed, furthermore it is assumed that offshore turbines are in farms with a total capacity of app.
+400-800 MW.

-400-800 MW. - B Offshore turbines have typically higher forced outage than onshore due to access problems in harsh weather - C Planned outage is typically 1-2 service visits a year, with a 1-2 work days - D The life time depends on the wind conditions; average annual speed and turbulence, relative to the design class of the turbine - E The construction time is the period from FID to commissioning.
-The construction time depend on the size of the project, vessel available and weather conditions. - F Based on 5,4 MW/km^2 can vary some and will often be a political decision a given area is available and a number of MW tendered.
+- B Offshore turbines have typically higher forced outage than onshore due to access problems in harsh weather - C Planned outage is typically 1-2 service visits a year, with a 1-2 work days - D The life time depends on the wind conditions; average annual speed and turbulence, relative to the design class of the turbine - E The construction time is the period from FID to commissioning.
+The construction time depend on the size of the project, vessel available and weather conditions. - F Based on 5,4 MW/km2 can vary some and will often be a political decision a given area is available and a number of MW tendered.
 The wake losses will highly depend on the space available per MW.

-- G Wind turbines can be downward regulated within very short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing, internal and external grid connection (array cable, substation, and export cable).
-[A previous version of the note excluded export cables by mistake.
-This was only a qualitative error, as the value has remained unchanged.] - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 10% drop from 2020 to 2030 and again from 2030 to 2050 is assumed
+- G Wind turbines can be downward regulated within very short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing and internal grid connection (array cable, substation but not export cable). - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 10% drop from 2020 to 2030 and again from 2030 to 2050 is assumed